Location: Snyder’s Willow Grove Restaurant (Near BWI Airport)

 · Click send.

-If you have questions about the QAAM meeting or would like to register after November 7th, call Susan Burgess at 571-232-0683 or Ann Clarke at 410-750-1926.
+If you have questions about the QAAM meeting or would like to register after April 11th, please call Susan Burgess at 571-232-0683 or Ann Clarke at 410-750-1926.
 Fee for the attendance is $ 35.00 and includes continental breakfast and lunch.
 QAAM does not accept credit cards.
 There is no fee if your company has a Corporate Membership and has slots available.
 If your company would like information about joining, contact any of the QAAM officers.

 QAAM's Vision is to be Maryland's leading proponent of Quality Assurance for Information Technology.